 The Firearm-Related Harm and Violence Prevention Program Office

-Trailhead’s Firearm-Related Harm and Violence Prevention (FHVP) Program Office aims to build a sustained and responsive multi-sector movement to prevent firearm-related death and injury in Colorado through a public health approach.
+In 2024, Trailhead launched a Firearm-Related Harm and Violence Prevention (FHVP) Program Office focused on building a sustained and responsive multi-sector movement to prevent firearm-related death and injury in Colorado through a public health approach.

-The long-term vision for this work is that each community that struggles with firearm-related harm has the tools, knowledge, and community-level partnerships to implement strategic public health strategies to reduce and prevent firearm-related harm and violence.
+FHVP formed with the vision that each community that struggles with firearm-related harm has the tools, knowledge, and community-level partnerships to implement strategic public health strategies to reduce and prevent firearm-related harm and violence.

 In 2023, Colorado’s Public Health Roundtable on Firearm-Related Violence Prevention brought together nearly 100 community leaders, researchers, public health experts, and health care providers to build an effective community-based approach to firearm harm prevention in Colorado.
 Overwhelmingly, the community present at the convening named the need for developing infrastructure and collaborative community funding as essential keys to success to ensure that the wealth of strategies identified within the public health approach are not only acted upon, but sustained well into the future.

-The FHVP Program Office has been incubated to meet this call to action.
-The program office serves as a centralized, apolitical strategic partner for carrying this work forward into communities.
+FHVP was incubated to meet this call to action.
+In its pilot year, the program office served as an apolitical strategic partner for carrying this work forward into communities.

 Efforts to effectively reduce firearm-related death and injury require that we foster bipartisan cooperation and empower collaboration between systems and communities who are impacted by firearm-related harm.

-The FHVP Program Office aims to serve as a catalyst for transformative collaboration in Colorado.
-Through authentic community engagement, the program office will bridge coordination across communitiesgovernmental entitiesacademic institutionsprivate sector partners, and philanthropic leaders to enact evidenced-based strategies for preventing harm from firearms and address the root cause of different types of firearm-related death and injury.
+Through authentic community engagement, the program office worked to strengthen coordination across communitiesgovernmental entitiesacademic institutionsprivate sector partners, and philanthropic leaders to enact evidenced-based strategies for preventing harm from firearms and address the root cause of different types of firearm-related death and injury.

 The Centers for Disease Control and Prevention and World Health Organization outline a public health approach to harm and violence prevention based on four steps: